 Free Education in Germany

-Immersing yourself in the German language may part of your goal for your term abroad, or it may not.
-Regardless, you'll quickly find that even if you do learn more than just a little German, you'll rarely even be given the opportunity to practice it once people realize you're a native English speaker - most especially with younger people.
-In the words of one American student, "I had studied German for almost 5 years, and rarely needed it."
+Education in Germany for all courses other than management is by and large free for all.
+However the major hurdle in studying in Germany is the medium of instruction.
+Most universities run courses which are German taught or partly German and partly English taught.
+Very few courses and usually at Masters Level are taught fully in English.
+Immersing yourself in the German language may be part of your goal for your term abroad.
+Regardless, you'll quickly find that even if you do learn more than just a little German, you will rarely even be given the opportunity to practice it once people realize you're a native English speaker.
+In the words of one American student, "I had studied German for almost 5 years and rarely needed it."

 A storied and complicated country with a complicated and storied history, Germany has all the core elements a college student needs to have a fun, interesting and invigorating experience studying abroad.
-Regardless of which university in which part of the country you choose to study and reside, these core elements of Germany will hold true.
+These core elements of Germany will hold true, regardless of the university and the part of the country you choose to study and reside in.
 Let's take a brief look at them.

 If you don't speak German, from a language perspective the most important thing is to get the knack for how to say written German words from a phrasebook so people will actually recognize them.
-Because sounds like "sch" and umlauts and the like are never used in the English language, our ears are slow to pick up the difference at first.
-Listen carefully for those new sounds, and you'll quickly get the hang of it.
+This is because sounds like "sch" and “umlauts” are never used in the English language, our ears are initially slow to pick up the difference.
+Listen carefully for those new sounds, and you will quickly get the hang of it.

 First and Secondary Education (Primary Education System)

 Compulsory education in Germany is from the age of 6 to 15 years.
 School children are in primary school (Grundschule) for four years in most of the federal states, apart from Berlin and Brandenburg where primary school finishes after grade 6.
 There are different types of secondary schools, starting with grade 5 or 7 and finishing with grade 10 or 12 with different school leaving certificates.